Nanz27/Drug-ADE-ML-Association-Mining/README.md

         ↓
 SVM Prediction
         ↓
-Drug–ADE Association Mining
+Association Rule Mining
         ↓
-Interpretable Drug–ADE Insights
+Drug–ADE Relationship Insights
 ```

-The application is designed as an **academic research prototype** demonstrating how patient-generated medication reviews could be analyzed to support pharmacovigilance research.
+The models and methods shown in the interface are based on the methodology developed in the accompanying research project.

 ---

+## Purpose of the Prototype

+The purpose of this webpage is to:

+* Demonstrate the proposed Drug–ADE analysis workflow.
+* Provide an intuitive interface for entering patient reviews.
+* Illustrate how NLP-derived information could be presented to users.
+* Demonstrate how machine-learning predictions could appear in a future system.
+* Visualize potential Drug–ADE relationships obtained through association rule mining.
+* Provide a proof-of-concept interface for future backend integration.

+**The current webpage is a demonstration interface rather than a fully deployed analytical system.**

+---

-## Key Features
+## Demonstrated Workflow

 ### 1. Patient Review Input

-Users can provide:
+The user provides:

 * **Drug Name**
 * **Patient Review**

-The interface also provides a **Try Example** option for quickly demonstrating the system.
+A sample review can also be loaded using the **Try Example** option.

 ---

-### 2. Hybrid Drug–ADE Extraction
+### 2. Hybrid Drug–ADE Analysis

-The Drug–ADE extraction stage combines a transformer-based model with rule-based NLP processing.

-The transformer component uses:

-**SpanBERT-large fine-tuned on ADE Corpus v2**

-Model:

-`abhibisht89/spanbert-large-cased-finetuned-ade_corpus_v2`

-The extracted entities are further processed using rule-based techniques including:
+The prototype presents the concept of a hybrid NLP pipeline combining:

+* Transformer-based Drug–ADE extraction
 * ADE normalization
 * Negation detection
 * Severity detection